tparchman/lab/KRLA_lab_meetings_workflow/README.md

 - how to run reference based assembly
 - how to run denovo assembly to generate artificial reference

+## Building a consensus reference of regions sequenced with the GBS design using `CDhit`

 ####################################################################
 ####################################################################
 BELOW IS EXAMPLE OF TWO APPROACHES OF ALIGNING TO REFERENCE GENOME: